kysely-org/kysely/recipes/extending-kysely.md

 }
 ```

-And now we can use our `JsonValue` in `select` statements too with full type safety:
+And now you can use `JsonValue` in `select` statements too with full type safety:

 ```ts
 interface DB {